1999–2000 Indiana Pacers season: Regular season

-The Pacers played around .500 basketball with a 7–7 start to the regular season, but then won 15 of their next 17 games, and held a 32–16 record at the All-Star break.
-The team finished in first place in the Central Division with a 56–26 record, highlighted by a franchise-best 25-game winning streak at home, which was worthy of the first seed in the Eastern Conference in the NBA playoffs, and guaranteed home-court advantage throughout the Eastern Conference playoffs for the first time in franchise history.
+The Pacers played around .500 in winning percentage with a 7–7 start to the regular season, but then won 15 of their next 17 games, which included a seven-game winning streak between December and January, and later on held a 32–16 record at the All-Star break.
+The team won 11 of their 13 games in February, and won nine of their final eleven games of the season.
+The Pacers finished in first place in the Central Division with a 56–26 record, which earned them the first seed in the Eastern Conference in the NBA playoffs, and guaranteed home-court advantage throughout the Eastern Conference playoffs for the first time in franchise history.
+The team also posted a franchise-best 25-game winning streak at home at the Conseco Fieldhouse during the regular season.

 Jalen Rose, who played the previous three seasons off the Pacers' bench, became the team's starting small forward replacing Chris Mullin in the starting lineup, averaging 18.2 points and 4.0 assists per game, and was named the NBA Most Improved Player of the Year.
-In addition, Reggie Miller finished second on the team in scoring averaging 18.1 points per game, and leading them with 165 three-point field goals, while Rik Smits provided with 12.9 points, 5.1 rebounds and 1.3 blocks per game, and Dale Davis contributed 10.0 points and 9.9 rebounds per game.
-Meanwhile, Austin Croshere played an increased role as the team's sixth man, averaging 10.3 points per game off the bench, while Travis Best contributed 8.9 points and 3.3 assists per game also off the bench, Mark Jackson provided with 8.1 points and 8.0 assists per game, and Sam Perkins averaged 6.6 points and 3.6 rebounds per game.
+In addition, Reggie Miller averaged 18.1 points per game, and led the Pacers with 165 three-point field goals, while Rik Smits provided the team with 12.9 points, 5.1 rebounds and 1.3 blocks per game, Dale Davis contributed 10.0 points and 9.9 rebounds per game, and Mark Jackson provided with 8.1 points and 8.0 assists per game.
+Off the bench, Austin Croshere played an increased role as the team's sixth man, averaging 10.3 points and 6.4 rebounds per game, while Travis Best contributed 8.9 points and 3.3 assists per game, Sam Perkins averaged 6.6 points and 3.6 rebounds per game, and second-year forward Al Harrington provided with 6.6 points and 3.2 rebounds per game.

 During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Miller and Davis were both selected for the 2000 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Miller's fifth and final All-Star appearance, and the first and only All-Star appearance for Davis.
-Rose and Miller both finished tied in thirteenth place in Most Valuable Player voting, while Croshere finished in fourth place in Most Improved Player voting.
+Rose and Miller both finished tied in 13th place in Most Valuable Player voting, while Croshere finished in fourth place in Most Improved Player voting.

-In the 2000 NBA playoffs, the Pacers defeated the Milwaukee Bucks in five games in the Eastern Conference First Round, and the 5th-seeded Philadelphia 76ers in six games in the Eastern Conference Semi-finals, before preceding to defeat their arch-rivals, the New York Knicks in the Eastern Conference Finals, who they were playing against in the playoffs for the sixth time in the last eight years; the Pacers defeated the Knicks in six games to reach the NBA Finals for the first time in franchise history.
-However, the Pacers would lose in the 2000 NBA Finals to the Los Angeles Lakers in six games.
-The Pacers would not return to the NBA Finals again until the 2024–25 season, where they lost in seven games to the Oklahoma City Thunder in the 2025 NBA Finals.
+The Pacers finished tenth in the NBA in home-game attendance, with an attendance of 752,145 at the Conseco Fieldhouse during the regular season.